 The book captures the true story of love and resilience in the worst superstorm in history – a three-day storm in late April 2011 that unleashed 349 tornadoes in 21 states, destroying entire towns.
 Alabama was ground zero for the disaster, where on April 27 alone a total of 62 tornadoes raked the state.
 The storm also claimed 324 lives, most of them in Alabama, which now leads the nation in tornado deaths.

-Kim and I spoke by phone as she was driving to Roswell, Georgia, where today she was honored as the featured author for the Eleventh annual Roswell Reads Community Read program.
+Kim and I spoke by phone as she was driving to Roswell, Georgia, to be honored as the featured author for the eleventh annual Roswell Reads Community Read program.
 Having finished her book in two days, I can attest to its power.
 The story was impossible to put down – it pulsates with tension as I experienced the love of friends and neighbors, parents and children, in the tension-filled moments leading up to the storm and its aftermath.

 Ron Powers, Pulitzer-Prize-winning journalist and coauthor of Flags of Our Fathers said it best: “…the terse dark poetry of this debut book explodes from every page.”